daidahao/C-CPP-Programming-Notes/midterm.md

   instructions
 }
 ```
-> In tradiJonal C, where usually all variables, even loop variables, are declared at the beginning of a function.
+> In traditional C, where usually all variables, even loop variables, are declared at the beginning of a function.
 Java behaviour is allowed in C99, which borrows it from Java.

 ## Error management in C
 `int scanf(const char *restrict format, ...);`

 It returns the number of items assigned.

 ### Initialization